codeface-io/SwiftObserver/README.md

 import SwiftObserver
 ~~~

-# <a id="kiss"></a>Get Started
+# Get Started

 > No need to learn a bunch of arbitrary metaphors, terms or types.
-SwiftObserver is simple.

-**Objects observe other objects**.
+SwiftObserver is simple: **Objects observe other objects**.

 Or a tad more technically: Observed objects send updates to their observers.
 That's it.
 Just readable code:

 ~~~swift
 dog.observe(sky) { color in